rollercobester/cosc-4315-set-operations/README.md

 ## File Format

 - Input text files should contain sets of words, each word separated by a newline character.
-- Output will be written to a text file named `output.txt`.
+- Output will be written to a text file named `result.txt`.

 ## Program Flow